 Note that if you need a scan of a book chapter or article in Tisch's collections, you can request that via our Scan & Deliver service.
-This page refers to scanning projects that are bigger, in a different medium, or not from Tisch's collections.
+This section refers to scanning projects that are bigger, in a different medium, or not from Tisch's collections.

 Tisch has scanning services available for out-of-copyright books, or for scholarly material that you hold copyright to and can grant permission to make a copy of openly available.